 A.SK Selection Committee

-Every two years, an international committee led by chairperson Dorothea Kübler selects the prize recipient.
+Every two years, an international committee led by chairperson Dorothea Kübler selects the prize recipients.

-Prof. Dr. Jutta Allmendinger h.c., Ph.D. is the president of the WZB and a professor of educational sociology and market labor research at the Humboldt Universität zu Berlin.
-She was previously the director of the Institute for Employment Research (IAB) in Nuremburg (2003–07).
+Prof. Dr. h.c.
+Jutta Allmendinger, Ph.D. is the president of the WZB and a professor of educational sociology and market labor research at the Humboldt Universität zu Berlin.
+She was previously the director of the Institute for Employment Research (IAB) in Nuremberg (2003–07).

-Prof. Craig Calhoun has been Director of the London School of Economics and Political Science (LSE) since September 2012.
-Before taking up his post at the LSE, he was President of the Social Science Research Council, and taught at the University of North Carolina, Columbia, and NYU where he was most recently University Professor of Social Sciences and Director of the Institute for Public Knowledge.
+Prof. Craig Calhoun has been Professor for Social Sciences at Arizona State University since July 2018.
+From 2016 to 2018, Prof. Calhoun was the President of the Berggruen Institute in Los Angeles and remains involved with the Institute as a Senior Advisor.
+From 2012 to 2016, Prof. Calhoun was Director and President of the London School of Economics and Political Science.
+Before taking up his post at the LSE, he taught at the Universities of North Carolina in Chapel Hill, Columbia, and NYU.
 Calhoun’s many publications bring together theory and empirical research across several disciplines.
 He has also published extensively on nationalism and globalization; economic and technological change; critical social theory; the history of social science; and secularism, religion, and the public sphere.